 -

 ![]() Welcome to The Falmouth Historical Society.
 Preservation has been our mission since we were founded in 1966.
 And it still is.
-Our members volunteer their time to promote interest in the history of Falmouth, Mane, through our collections and outreach to the community.
+Our members volunteer their time to promote interest in the history of Falmouth, Maine, through our collections and outreach to the community.
 We provide educational programs, assist with research into local families and history, and conduct tours of the Falmouth Heritage Museum.
 The Society is a non-profit organization.

 |

-Annual Meeting |
+| Annual Meeting |

-Newsletters | ||||||||||
+Newsletters | ||||

 This year's Annual Meeting was held Saturday, October 18th, at 1:30 p.m., in the Russell Room of Falmouth Memorial Library at 5 Lunt Road.
-Remembering the 1775 Burning of Falmouth On a Wednesday morning in October 1775, a flotilla of Royal Navy vessels under the command of Lt.
-Henry Mowatt opened fire on Falmouth's town center (today Portland's Old Port).
-Over the course of nine hours, the town was raked by cannon fire—3,000 rounds were expended using incendiary cannonballs to set the town ablaze.
-When that failed to do the job, marines went ashore and set fire to any buildings that had survived the cannonade.
-Some of the marines were wounded and one was killed.
-Most of the town's residents fled before the attack began; only one was injured during the attack.
-By evening, "the body of the town was in one flame."
-Falmouth's town center was devastated with more than 400 buildings damaged or destroyed.
-The presentation told the story of events leading up to the destruction, what happened during the attack, and the aftermath.
+The Annual Meeting began with a presentation recounting the events leading up to the burning of Falmouth by the British in October 1775, what happened during the attack, and the aftermath.
 The presentation was sponsored jointly by Falmouth Memorial Library and the Falmouth Historical Society.
 It is part of our town's engagement in America's Semiquincentennial celebration.
 The presentation was followed by a short business meeting as required by our Bylaws.
 Revised Bylaws were unanimously approved by the membership.
-The membership also unanimously elected the slate of officers and directors for 2025-27 recommended by the Nominating Committee. |
+The membership also unanimously elected the slate of officers and directors for 2025-27 recommended by the Nominating Committee.
+Here are links to the slides for the presentation and business portion of the annual meeting:

-Speakers notes for the presentation, minutes for the business meeting, and a recording of the presentation will be posted when ready.
 Other documents related to the annual meeting may be found here. |

 Presentations

-• The Burning of Falmouth (Slides) New!
+• The Burning of Falmouth (Slides and Speaker's Notes)

-• Local History Research (Slides and Speaker's Notes) New!
+• Local History Research (Slides and Speaker's Notes)

-• Aucocisco (Slides and Speaker's Notes) New!
+• Aucocisco (Slides and Speaker's Notes)

 • The Humphrey Merrill House (Slides and Speaker's Notes